colene/express-add-ons-docs/src/pages/api/classes/ItemList.md

 `void`

-#### Defined in

-ItemList.ts:118

 ___

 ### <a id="item" name="item"></a> item

 ▸ **item**(`index`): `undefined` \| `T`

 Returns item at the given index, or undefined if index is out of range.
-The index is relative only to items within this list - if a node holds children in other "slots" as well they are not part of the index numbering here.

 #### Parameters